 Bruce was born and raised in Washington County, Maryland.
 He received both a B.A. and law degree from Washington and Lee University, where he was co-author of the Best Brief in the Nation and ranked as one of the top fifteen oral advocates in the nation in the 1984 Jessup International Moot Court Competition.
-Bruce was admitted to the Maryland Bar in 1985 and to the United States District Court, District of Maryland bar in 1999, and as Counsel Pro Hac Vice to the Superior Court of the State of California, County of Los Angeles, Central District, in 2019, and the United States District Court for the Northern District of West Virginia in 2022.
+Bruce was admitted to the Maryland Bar in 1985, the United States District Court, District of Maryland bar in 1999, and as Counsel Pro Hac Vice to the Superior Court of the State of California, County of Los Angeles, Central District, in 2019, and the United States District Court for the Northern District of West Virginia in 2022.

 Bruce has gone on to provide years of public and private service.
 He served as a member of the Maryland House of Delegates for twelve years (1987-1999) becoming the youngest member ever to serve as House Majority Leader (1990-1993).
 In 1990, Bruce was admitted to the Maryland Bar Foundation (an organization dedicated to fostering and maintaining honor and integrity within the profession) and was named Outstanding Young Marylander by the Maryland Jaycees in 1991.
 Bruce is a former member of the Maryland State Ethics Commission and a past Faculty Member of the Maryland State Bar Association course on Conduct and Professionalism.

 Bruce has appeared as a witness before the U.S. Senate Judiciary Committee and was an expert witness before the National Tobacco Settlement Arbitration Panel.
-Although he has been practicing now for thirty-five (35) years, Bruce continues to upgrade his legal skills and education.
-He regularly attends state and national seminars such as the National Trial Lawyers Summit, and seminars and courses produced by the American Association for Justice, 360 Advocacy Institute, and the Academy of Truck Accident Attorneys in order to keep abreast of changes and new techniques.
-Bruce and his wife, Kathy, have been married for twenty-nine years.
+Although he has been practicing now for thirty-seven (37) years, Bruce continues to upgrade his legal skills and education.
+He regularly attends state and national seminars such as the National Trial Lawyers Summit, Academy of Truck Accident Attorneys, and seminars and courses produced by Mark Lanier, the American Association for Justice, and the 360 Advocacy Institute, in order to keep abreast of changes and new techniques.
+Bruce and his wife, Kathy, have been married for thirty-two years.
 They have one son.
 Bruce is a member of St. John’s Lutheran Church in Hagerstown.